 Because the arts commission is a city commission, subject to confirmation by City Council and the Mayor, members of the arts commission must live within the boundaries of the city of Spokane.
 Even though Spokane Arts (as an organization) serves the wider region, the arts commission is limited by their designation in the municipal code for city residents only.
 If you live outside the city’s boundaries but have interest in being involved, please contact firstname.lastname@example.org!
 The current roster of the Spokane Arts Commission can be viewed here or here.

-Questions can be directed to Spokane Arts’ executive director via firstname.lastname@example.org or 509.321.6444.
+Questions can be directed to Spokane Arts’ executive director via email@example.com or 509.321.6444.
 The application form can be requested in person at City Hall or downloaded here.
-The priority deadline for applications to be received at City Hall is Friday, November 1.
+You can drop the completed application off at City Hall, or email it directly to firstname.lastname@example.org.
+The priority deadline for applications to be received at City Hall is Sunday, November 1.
 Applications received after that date will be kept on file and contacted when a new opening occurs.